If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 Now:

-Go to Payroll > Calculation schemes and click Add scheme.
+Go to Payroll > Payroll Charts and click Add a chart.

 Enter the name (for example, “Receptionist payroll”), choose the type: Standard.

-Assign the scheme to the required team members in the Team members tab and specify the start date.
+Assign the chart to the required team members in the Team members tab and specify the start date.

 Example 2: Manicurist #